twaclaw/gugutos_player/src/app/README.md

 ## PN532 driver

+**Make sure the jumpers in the PN532 NCF hat are in the "serial" configuration.**

 The Python code provided by [Waveshare](https://www.waveshare.com/wiki/PN532_NFC_HAT) is a bit buggy.
 I didn't manage to get the SPI version working and I didn't want to spend too much time on it; basically, I wanted a working version without having to read any datasheet or spec.
 I ended up using their UART version but rewrote the low level part.